-Apples and Oranges: Dietary Diversity,
+Transcript: Apples & Oranges: Dietary Diversity

 When it comes to fruits and vegetables, it’s not only quality, and quantity, but also variety.

-I think we’re used to some of the more generic plant compounds like vitamin C, which is sprinkled throughout the plant kingdom, whereas there are specific phytonutrients, produced by specific plants to perform specific functions—both in their organs and ours—and we miss out on them if we’re stuck in a fruit and vegetable rut, even if every day we’re eating a lot.
+I think we’re used to some of the more generic plant compounds, like vitamin C, which is sprinkled throughout the plant kingdom, whereas there are specific phytonutrients, produced by specific plants to perform specific functions—both in their organs and ours—and we miss out on them if we’re stuck in a fruit and vegetable rut, even if every day we’re eating a lot.

-There are tens of thousands of phytonutrients but they’re not evenly distributed throughout the plant kingdom.
+There are tens of thousands of phytonutrients, but they’re not evenly distributed throughout the plant kingdom.
 Those wonderful glucosinolates I’ve talked about are found almost exclusively in the cabbage family.
 You don’t get lemonoids like lemonin and limonol or tangeretin in apples, for example.
-Comparing apples and oranges is like, comparing apples and oranges
+Comparing apples and oranges is like, comparing apples and oranges.

-In a sense, though. all fruits are just fruits, whereas vegetables can be any other part of the plant.
+In a sense, though, all fruits are just fruits, whereas vegetables can be any other part of the plant.
 Roots harbor different nutrients than shoots.
-Carrots are roots, celery and rhubarb are stems, dark green leafies are, leaves, peas are pods, and cauliflower is true to it's name, a collection of flower buds, but all fruits are just fruits, so it may be even more important to get in a variety of vegetables so you can benefit from all parts of the plant, and that’s indeed what they found.
+Carrots are roots; celery and rhubarb are stems; dark green leafies are leaves, peas are pods, and cauliflower is true to its name—a collection of flower buds.
+But all fruits are just fruits, so it may be even more important to get in a variety of vegetables so you can benefit from all parts of the plant—and that’s indeed what they found.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.